wikimedia/pywikibot/docs/index.rst

 Python 3.6.1 or higher is currently required to run the bot, but Python 3.7 or higher is recommended.
 Python 3.6 support will be dropped with Pywikibot 9.

+.. attention:: Due to a security vulnerability it is strictly recommended to use Python 3.7 or higher.
+Python 3.6 support will be dropped soon.

 Pywikibot and this documentation are licensed under the :ref:`MIT license`;
 manual pages on mediawiki.org are licensed under the `CC-BY-SA 3.0`_ license.